huhailinguist/ccg2mono/README.md

 Then you are ready to go.

 First put your sentence in a file (e.g. test).
-Then type to parse the sentences using C&C parser:
+Then type the following to parse the sentences using C&C parser:

 ```bash
 ./candcParse_visualize.sh test